JuanitaPenhey/hello-world2/README.md

 Juanita here, I am a great grandmother and I am made of love I enjoy writing code and love strategising to solve problems I have one great grandchild and 9 grand children.

+spend time working on your CV and looking for work in IT